emil-perhinschi/zug-stopwatch/README.md

 # zug-stopwatch
-more configurable stopwatch than usually available
+work in progress, aiming at becoming a more configurable stopwatch than usually available